andreaprosseda/vimar-byme-plus-homeassistant/README.md

 <br/>

-Here the steps to In details, the installer must execute the following
+Here the steps to follow:
 steps:
 1. Open Vimar Pro app
 2. Click on the plant name